Modified Housing/Dining Policy

 The University of New Haven strives to provide the best housing and dietary arrangements to suit the particular needs of our students.
 A variety of housing and dining options currently exist for that purpose, but we recognize that there are circumstances where particular requests and accommodations may need to be considered.
 This policy is created for that purpose.

 A student requesting modified dining options must first meet with the University of New Haven’s Director of Dining Services/Executive Chef to discuss their specific dietary issues, for a determination as to whether Dining Services can meet their needs.
 A Modified Dining Options Meeting Form must be completed at this meeting.
 The form must be submitted by Dining Services with the appropriate signature in order for the student's Modifications to Housing/Dining Packet to Campus Access Services to be considered complete.
-The form and packet must be submitted by the deadlines below.
+The completed form and packet must be submitted to Campus Access Services but the appropriate deadlines to ensure the best opportunity for accomodations.

 Modified Housing/Dining Procedures

-To begin the evaluation process, students must submit a completed request for Modifications to Housing and/or Dining Options packet to the Campus Access Services office no later than the date(s) shown below.
+To begin the evaluation process, students must submit a completed request for Modifications to Housing and/or Dining Options packet to the Campus Access Services office.

 The packet includes the following: